 Through the Supper, we also proclaim to one another and to outsiders that Christ’s body was broken and his blood “shed for many for the remission of sins” (Mt.
 26:28).
 Paul writes that “as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes” (1 Cor.
 11:26).
 As such, this sacrament is a re-preaching of the word of the cross.
 J. I. Packer explains, “As the preaching of the Word makes the gospel audible, the sacraments make it visible, and God stirs up faith by both means.
 The sacrament therefore functions as a means of grace on the principle that, literally, seeing leads to believing.”

-Every blessing of the Supper is enjoyed in community.
+Finally, every blessing of the Supper is enjoyed in community.
 The sacraments are what make the church visible.
 As we join the Lord through his Spirit at his table to commune, remember, proclaim, celebrate, anticipate, and reconsecrate, we grow in unity with Christ and with his body.
 This holy supper is our shared participation or communion in every blessing of the covenant: “The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?
 Because there is one bread, we who are many are one body, for we all partake of the one bread” (1 Cor.
-10:16-17).
+10:16–17).

 Recentering the Table

 In light of all that it means, there is no question that the Lord’s Supper should be central to the life of the church.
 It is not central if it could be skipped but not missed, or if it is never the subject of teaching and preaching, or if it is taken only a few times each year.
-Thomas Oden warns,
+Thomas Oden insists,

 There can be no church without a fitting sacramental life.
 From the outset, those who have confessed Jesus as the Christ and “who accepted his message were baptized” and were immediately found devoting themselves to “the apostles’ teaching and to the fellowship, the breaking of bread and to prayer” (Acts 2:41, 42, italics added).
 Where no one is baptized, there is no church (Cyprian, Epistles 72, ANF V, p.
 382).
 Where the farewell meal is uncelebrated, one has no right to expect the true church.

 In his sermon, “The Duty of Constant Communion,” Wesley answers objections to the Lord’s Supper being “received constantly.”
 He reminds his hearers that the church for several centuries “received it almost every day: Four times a week always, and every saint’s day beside.”
-Jim Hamilton states a succinct and compelling case that weekly observance is the Biblical pattern:

 The Lord’s Supper is the food of our souls.
 It is our duty to partake constantly.